-Historically, our QuickBooks, Consumer Tax, and Professional Tax offerings have been highly seasonal.
-Revenue from our QuickBooks desktop software products has tended to be highest during our second and third fiscal quarters.
+Our Consumer Tax and Professional Tax offerings are highly seasonal.
 Sales of income tax preparation products and services are heavily concentrated from November through April.
-In our Consumer Tax business, a greater proportion of our revenue has shifted to later in this seasonal period due in part to the growth in sales of TurboTax Online, for which we recognize revenue when tax returns are printed or electronically filed.
+In addition, an increasing proportion of our Consumer Tax revenue has been shifting to later in this seasonal period and we expect that trend to continue in the future.
+This is due in part to the growth in sales of TurboTax Online, for which we recognize revenue toward the end of the tax preparation process, when tax returns are printed or electronically filed.
 The seasonality of our Consumer Tax and Professional Tax revenue is also affected by the timing of the availability of tax forms from taxing agencies and the ability of those agencies to receive electronic tax return submissions.
-Delays in the availability of tax forms or the ability of taxing agencies to receive submissions can cause revenue to shift between our fiscal quarters.
-These seasonal patterns mean that our total net revenue is usually highest during our second quarter ending January 31 and third quarter ending April 30.
-We typically report losses in our first quarter ending October 31 and fourth quarter ending July 31.
-During these quarters, revenue from our tax businesses is minimal while core operating expenses such as research and development continue at relatively consistent levels.
+Delays in the availability of tax forms or the ability of taxing agencies to receive submissions can cause Consumer Tax and Professional Tax revenue to shift between our fiscal quarters.
+In fiscal 2015 we began delivering ongoing enhancements and certain connected services for our Professional Tax desktop software offerings.
+As a result of this change, we recognize revenue for these offerings as services are provided through the end of each calendar year.